 Most Common Questions to Ask a Realtor When Selling

 - Do you work at real estate full time or part time?
 Usually, your life will be easier if you are using a full time realtor.
-There’s nothing wrong with using a part timer as long as you confirm they have plenty of experience under their belt and will be available when needed.
+There’s nothing wrong with using a part timer as long as you confirm they have enough experience under their belt and will be available.
 Verify your schedules are compatible to avoid future conflicts.

 - Are you a licensed realtor and how long have you been licensed?
 There’s probably little to worry about with this however you can quickly verify a real estate license at the Department of Real Estate.
-Also, you might be interested to know, any contract you sign is always with the agent’s broker, not the realtor/salesperson.
+By the way, any contract you sign is always with the agent’s broker, not the realtor/salesperson.

 - Are you a member of the local real estate local board?
 If you live in Santa Clarita or the SFV, that will be the SRAR.
-This is important for a number of reasons but also because all realtors must be a member of the local real estate board in order to list your home on the MLS.
+This is important because all realtors must be a member of the local real estate board in order to list your home on the MLS.

 - Do you usually represent buyers, sellers or both?
 Most realtors represent both but those with less experience usually represent more buyers early in their careers.
 If the realtor has at least some experience as a listing agent, there’s probably little to be concerned with.

 - How many properties have you sold in the last year?
 It’s best to choose an agent with a few recent and successful sales.
 If you have any concerns ask to contact the agent’s sellers.

 - Do you have good relationships with other realtors in my community?
 This is more important than most people think!
-Within the real estate community word get’s around fast and believe me, realtors always prefer to work with others they know to be solid.
+Within the real estate community word get’s around fast and realtors always prefer to work with others they know to be solid.
 It does matter, especially when buying a home.